Jo6a/multitimer-tui/README.md

 The configuration is saved in a file called config.json in the project directory.

 To quit the application, you can press q.

+## Installation

+To install the project, you need to have Rust and Cargo installed on your system.
+You can follow the instructions [here](https://www.rust-lang.org/tools/install) to install them.
+Then, you can clone this repository and run `cargo build --release` in the project directory.
+The executable file will be located in `target/release/multitimer-tui`.

+This project is compatible with Windows and Linux operating systems.
+It uses different commands for playing sounds, displaying notifications and executing actions depending on the OS.

 ## TODOs